MGX3D/CurrentViewer/README.md

 CurrentViewer interactive data plot for [LowPowerLab CurrentRanger](https://github.com/LowPowerLab/CurrentRanger).
 It was designed to make it easier to capture, save and share power state profiles for IoT devices that swing between multiple power states (deep sleep, low power, full power).

+It works on:
+  - Windows 10
+  - Linux
+  - Raspberry Pi

 ![Screenshot](./images/example1.gif)

 *Example above is CurrentViewer in action (exported from the app itself via GIF function).*